Task Force 4

 Find the video, the Executive Summary covering all the highlights of the study, and the extensive slidedeck with all the data below!

-With carbon emissions accelerating, the utilization of biogenic CO₂ provides a crucial means to prevent the accumulation of fossil CO₂ in the atmosphere.
+With carbon emissions accelerating, the utilisation of biogenic CO₂ provides a crucial means to prevent the accumulation of fossil CO₂ in the atmosphere.
 Biomethane production is a readily available and cost-competitive source of biogenic CO₂.
 The current market for CO₂ in Europe is approximately 41 Mt/y, supplied almost entirely by industrial production resulting from burning fossil fuels.
 Even the most conservative estimates for future renewable CO₂ needs show a demand nearly tenfold by 2050.
 The TF4.1 study indicates the potential of biomethane production to satisfy a significant share of this demand.

 Watch the video below on biomethane as a solution for a growing biogenic CO₂ demand!
 The study can be downloaded below.